FAN: Fourier Analysis Networks: Introduction

-To verify the effectiveness of \modelname, we conduct extensive experiments from two main aspects: periodicity modeling and application of real-world tasks.
-1) For periodicity modeling, \modelname~achieves significant improvements in fitting both basic and complex periodic functions, compared to existing neural networks (including MLP, KAN, and Transformer), particularly in OOD scenarios.
-2) \modelname~shows superior performance in various real-world tasks, such as symbolic formula representation, time series forecasting, language modeling, and image recognition.
-Using \modelname~outperforms the representative models in various tasks, including MLP, Transformer, KAN, LSTM, Mamba, and CNN.
-Notably, compared to Fourier-based networks, \modelname~accommodates both periodicity modeling and language modeling tasks well.
+To verify the effectiveness of \modelname, we conduct extensive experiments from three main aspects: 1) For periodicity modeling, \modelname~achieves significant improvements in fitting both basic and complex periodic functions, compared to existing neural networks (including MLP, KAN, and Transformer), particularly in OOD scenarios.
+2) \modelname~shows superior performance in various real-world tasks, such as symbolic formula representation, time series forecasting, and language modeling.
+Using \modelname~outperforms the representative models in various tasks, including MLP, KAN, LSTM, Mamba, and Transformer.
+3) Compared to existing Fourier-based networks, \modelname~accommodates both periodicity modeling and general-purpose modeling well.
 The advantageous characteristics and promising results indicate that FAN has the potential to become a basic component for building fundamental large models.